SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_FILTERS.md

 ### Saved filters

 The function for saving filters makes it possible to save filter settings so that they can be used again quickly.
-It is possible to create, edit and save saved filters.
 These saved filters are stored within the respective project variant.